David Heine

 Dangers at the DMZ

-David Heine faced many dangers while stationed near the DMZ, including one night when he worked to restore communication lines that had been cut every 20-30 feet.
-He describes the anxiety he faced not knowing what he might encounter.
+David Heine recalls the North Koreans frequently attempting to provoke the Americans into firing.
+He shares the numerous dangers he encountered while stationed near the DMZ, including one particularly tense night when he had to restore communication lines that had been cut every 20-30 feet.
+He describes the anxiety of not knowing what threats might lie ahead.

 Share YouTube: